Travel tips for your golden years

 The Donausteig hiking trail begins in Passau and is a long-distance hiking trail.
 At 450 kilometres, it goes along the riverbank through Linz all the way to Grein, Upper Austria.
 Numerous paths into the hinterland branch off from the picturesque main trail.
 There are also trails suitable for occasional hikers here.
 If you prefer travelling by bike, you can rent an e-bike right from Passau station and take it through the Inntal valley all the way to Schärding.
 From there the cycle route takes you through Neuburg back to Passau.

-The Germanisches Nationalmuseum delivers a vivid presentation of valuable works of art and cultural history from the German-speaking world.
+The Germanisches Nationalmuseum offers a vivid presentation of high-quality works of art and...

 If you’re interested in culture, you will discover so much at the Germanisches Nationalmuseum (Germanic national museum) in Nuremberg.
 German art and cultural objects have been displayed there since 1852.
 The architecture of the building is also worth seeing: elements of a medieval Carthusian monastery meet the simple, clean lines of the Bauhaus style.
 Looking for fortification after all that culture?
 Make a pit stop at the Handwerkerhof (artisan yard) on your way back to the station.
 The little half-timbered buildings are bustling with craftspeople selling their wares and rustic businesses offering Franconian dishes.